 Ask yourself, “can any of us really make a determined commitment to maintaining a healthy relationship with someone who maintains a narcissistic personality?”
 “Can two narcissists maintain a happy relationship together?”
 It would be like living the “survival of the fittest” life.
 No caring, love, or support, only competition.
 So perhaps it’s doable, just not desirable.

 I bring these concepts to your attention for a chance at greater happiness.
 Because I strongly believe that we should seriously consider them, at least for as long as it took me to write and edit this post.
 Am I right?
 Our poorly considered visions and inconsistent strategies are affecting the quality of our lives.

 I recommend that we create regular opportunities to discuss and reflect.
 Ask and answer for yourself three quick questions.

 I suggest that we slow down in the lane of life.
-Actively gain control over and deliberately institute positive goals, for ourselves.
-Align our beliefs, expectations, and actions on a regular basis.
+Actively gain control over and deliberately institute positive goals for ourselves.
+Align our beliefs, expectations, and actions regularly.